-Acura's passenger car lineup starts with the entry level ILX sedan and the efficient ILX Hybrid which debuted last year.
-For 2014, the duo adds more standard features, including a backup camera, leather upholstery, and active noise cancellation.
+Acura's passenger car lineup starts with the entry level ILX sedan.
+The ILX stands pat for 2015, after adding standard features last year, including a backup camera, leather upholstery, and active noise cancellation.
 The ILX is a smaller luxury car, close in size to the Honda Civic but with an upgraded interior and better powertrain options.
-The ILX Hybrid gets the best fuel economy of any Acura with 39 combined mpg.

-Replacing the RL flagship sedan for 2014 is the Acura RLX, which offers unique styling with never before seen headlights and special features like active steering.
+Last year, the RLX replaced the RL as the flagship of Acura’s lineup.
+It features unique styling with jewel eye headlights (also on the TLX) and special features like active four-wheel steering.
 Instead of normal headlights, the RLX has eight LEDs in each headlight cluster, which double as daytime running lights, and a separate bulb for the high beams.
 Active steering uses all four wheels to help steer the RLX, improving stability in both normal and panic conditions.

 Acura also offers a pair of crossovers, each with different aims.
 The smallest is the five-seat RDX, which underwent a redesign last year, adding a little size all around which means more passenger room and a new, more powerful V-6 that adds an extra 33-hp to the mix.

 If you need more space or cargo room, the seven-seat MDX might be more up your alley.
 The MDX also packs in the features, as all trims come with SH-AWD, tri-zone automatic climate control, and Bluetooth connectivity.

 (The ILX Hybrid, TSX, and TL have been discontinued for 2015.)